sdss/observesim/docs/sphinx/index.rst

 this access by the Scheduler is not dependent on the internal storage mechanism for the information.

+The Fields class currently assumes a particular distribution on the sky.
+There needs to be a process that generates the set of desired fields.
+Whether this is part of the Fields class or a different product altogether remains to be seen.

 The Fields and Observations should also at some later point be refactored into either one or two different products, and in survey operations need to be accessing databases rather than holding results